chinapedia/wikipedia.abstract.en/Page/Mutation.md

-A tulip flower exhibiting a partially yellow petal because of a mutation in its genes.
 In biology, a MUTATION is the alteration of the nucleotide sequence of the genome of an organism, virus, or extrachromosomal DNA.[1]

 Mutations result from errors during DNA replication (especially during meiosis) or other types of damage to DNA (such as may be caused by exposure to radiation or carcinogens), which then may undergo error-prone repair (especially microhomology-mediated end joining[2]), or cause an error during other forms of repair,[3][4] or else may cause an error during replication (translesion synthesis).
 Mutations may also result from insertion or deletion of segments of DNA due to mobile genetic elements.[5][6][7]
 Mutations may or may not produce discernible changes in the observable characteristics (phenotype) of an organism.
 Mutations play a part in both normal and abnormal biological processes including: evolution, cancer, and the development of the immune system, including junctional diversity.